3. Taming the tongue, 3:1-4:12

 ii] Disputes are of worldly wisdom, peace is of the wisdom from aboveArgument

-In this passage James offers a contrast between two types of wisdom.
+In this passage, James offers a contrast between two types of wisdom.
 There is the wisdom of this age and the wisdom of the age to come.
-The earthly wisdom comes out of selfish ambition and is no better than lies or pretensions.
+The earthly wisdom comes out of selfish ambition and is no better than lies.
 The heavenly wisdom comes out of a personal relationship with God and issues in practical social concern for the needy and distressed.
 When we promote earthly wisdom we deny Christ.

 i] Context: See 3:1-12.